Cutting resumes on Golden Ray tough engine section

 “There’s a new cutline on the deck side,” Himes said.
 “The chain on the hull side is still in the same groove.
 This also means that the chain is drawing through the center of the ship in a different spot than the original groove.
 It is going up and at an angle to try to get back to the original groove (on the deck side).”

 Salvors temporarily suspended efforts to cut through Section 7 in late February after the cutting chain broke.
-It was the fifth such unexpected work interruption in the monthlong effort to separate Section 7.
-Dense reinforced steel around the engine and the engine room have presented difficulties for salvors.
-Two additional work stoppages occurred to replace broken steel connectors that helped hold the cutting chain to the pulleys on the VB 10,000.
-Work stopped two more times to replace thousands and thousands of feet of worn wiring — wiring that winds through the overhead rigging in the VB 10,000 and connects the pulleys to the winches that power the cutting chains.
+It was the fifth such unexpected work interruption in the month-long effort to separate Section 7.
+Dense reinforced steel around the engine and the engine room have presented the difficulties.

-After the chain broke Feb.
-26, salvors moved to the fore of the shipwreck and refocused on the chunk of steel known as Section 2.
-Section 2 was cut away during an eight-day operation that ended March 15.
-The VB 10,000 then hoisted the 6,350-metric-ton Section 2 from the water and placed it onto the deck of the barge Julie B. After sea fastening the gargantuan chunk of steel to the deck for its oceangoing journey, the barge Julie B departed Saturday for a recycling facility in Gibson, La., tugged by the Kurt Crosby.

-By March 26, the twin-hulled VB 10,000 had moved back into position astride the Section 7 at the shipwreck's far end.
+Salvors had been working more than a week to feed the new chain into the right position to resume cutting operations.

-As of Monday, Unified Command still informed The News that cutting operations would begin once the chain is in place on both the deck side and the hull side.
-Unified Command announced Tuesday that cutting operations had resumed several days ago, over the weekend.
-Unified Command could not say exactly when over the weekend cutting had resumed.
+Unified Command informed The News on Monday that cutting operations would begin once the chain is in place on both the deck side and the hull side.
+It confirmed Tuesday, however, that cutting operations had resumed several days ago.

-"It's different," Himes said.
-"We are not resuming where we left off on Section 7.
-We are cutting through a part that is not along the original cut groove."

-At any rate, when the VB 10,000 cuts through the troublesome Section, the salvage of the shipwrecked Golden Ray will be at the halfway point.
-There will be three more cuts required to separate what remains into final four sections.
+When the VB 10,000 cuts through the section, the salvage of the shipwrecked Golden Ray will be at the halfway point.
+There will be three more cuts required to separate what remains into the final four sections.

-The 3,100-metric-ton bow was removed during a three-week operation in November.
-The 6,250-metric-ton stern section was removed during an effort that began Dec.
-25 and concluded Jan.
-2. Then section 2 was removed in eight days last month.

 About 366 feet of the shipwreck remains in the St. Simons Sound.